 The Open Medical Institute is excited to welcome a new generation of course directors!

 Dr. John W. Ragsdale III assumed the position of Dr. J. Lloyd Michener, who traveled to Salzburg 16 times since 1995 to share his expertise in family medicine and community health with colleagues from around the world.
-The role of Austrian co-course director was taken over by Dr. Kathryn Hoffmann from the Medical University of Vienna, succeeding Dr. Manfred Maier.
+The role of Austrian co-course director was taken over by Prof. Kathryn Hoffmann from the Medical University of Vienna, succeeding Dr. Manfred Maier.
 The new course directors designed an age-related three-year curriculum including pediatric training, adult medicine, and geriatrics.

 We would like to thank Dr. Michener for his enthusiasm and commitment over the past decades.
 It has been an honor and privilege to work with him and we are more than grateful for the smooth transition of leadership to the next generation, who shares OMI’s educational philosophy.
 We are excited about the future of OMI and the dynamic faculty in place to lead the OMI seminars.